Medically reviewed by Drugs.com. Last updated on Jan 5, 2022.

 How is a rib fracture treated?

-- Intercostal nerve block: This is pain medicine that will make you numb for about 6 hours.
+- Intercostal nerve block may be given to numb the injured area for about 6 hours.
 It is given as a shot between 2 of your ribs in the fractured area.
 You may need this if your pain continues or is getting worse even after you take oral pain medicines.